bipinpaulbedi/paulBlogSource/src/pages/2019-01-04-elixir-concurrency-models/index.md

 **Scaling to multiple nodes/computers**

 The actor programming naturally supports an approach to writing fault-tolerant code that leverages this observation: the error-kernel pattern.
-In the elixir system the kernal is the root supervisor which can start other supervisors or workers.
+In the elixir system the kernel is the root supervisor which can start other supervisors or workers.
 When we create an elixir virtual machine we create a node we can create nodes multiple nodes on same system or on network of computer by naming them using --name or --sname option.
 To make multiple nodes part of same cluster it must use same --cookie name argument.
-This is results in running your system across multiple systems.
+This results in running your system across multiple systems.
 To multiple connect nodes we can use connect function

 `iex(node1@192.168.0.10)1> Node.self`
 <small>:"node1@192.168.0.10"</small>